-(a) Benchmark assessments are standardized assessments administered multiple times per year.
-The purpose of benchmark assessments is as follows:
+- (a) Benchmark assessments are standardized assessments administered multiple times three to four times per year.
+The purpose of benchmark assessments is as follows: - 1. the-The benchmark assessments will be used to serve as part of the district's universal screening measure process to identify children in need of intervention;

-10.29.2024 Page 1 of 2
+11.12.2014 Page 1 of 2

-- 1. The benchmark assessments will be used as part of the district's universal screening process to identify children in need of intervention; - 2.
-They will inform instruction as much as formative assessment data do; - 3.
-They can be used to measure students' responses to school-based interventions; - 4.
-They can be administered upon entry into the district; - 5.
-They provide information to monitor and evaluate school and program performance. - (b) The district's role in benchmark assessments is to provide and score assessments in selected grades and to provide reports to individual students, parents, classroom teachers, schools, and the district office.
+- 2. they They will inform instruction as much as do formative assessment data do; - 3. they They can be used to measure students' responses to school-based interventions; - they They can be administered upon entry into the district; and. - 5. they They provide information to monitor and evaluate school and program performance. - (b) The district's role in benchmark assessments is to provide and to-score assessments in selected grades and to provide reports to individual students, parents, classroom teachers, schools, and the district office.
 The district is also responsible for providing professional development for learning teams and classroom teachers in interpreting and using benchmark data to monitor performance and to improve instruction.
-The schools' role is to administer benchmark assessments to all students and to use the data for instructional and school-improvement planning by identifying and intervening with students at risk of future academic failure.
+The schools' role is to administer benchmark assessments to all students and to use the data for instructional and school-improvement planning by identifying and intervening with students at risk for of future academic failure.